ubitquitin/FlaskRestAPI/README.md

 5. Additional Comments
     a.)
 Why Python Flask?
-          Here are some good features of Flask, based on my experience of using it for a few personal projects: i.)The documentation and developer tools are excellent and OpenShift cloud has build-in support for it with free accounts ii.)
-The Flask "core" is simple, but there are a large number of extentions which integrate with it very well. iii.)
+          Here are some good features of Flask, based on my experience of using it for a few personal projects: i.)
+Documentation and developer tools
+            ii.)
+The Flask "core" is simple, but there are a large number of extensions which integrate with it very well. iii.)
 Flask is actively maintained and developed iv.)
-Scalability, Simplicity and useful Python libraries v.)
-Extensive documentation :)
+Scalability, Simplicity and useful Python libraries b.)
-    b.)
 Database concerns
             i.)
 Flash-caching was used to implement server side caching on GET operations. ii.)
 Cache clearing was implemented for POST and DELETE operations. iii.)
-For scalability, database load balancing software would be implemented.
+For scalability, replication of database instances could be implemented.

 Thats all folks !!